 There are many advantages of apprenticeships for employers, including the following:

-There is evidence that employing and training apprentices can improve the productivity of companies, with recent research demonstrating both short and long-term gains.
+There is evidence that employing apprentices can improve the productivity of companies, with recent research demonstrating both short and long-term gains.
 A research study carried out for the Centre for Economics and Business Research (Cebr) found that, on average, each apprentice brings a gain in productivity of more than £10,000 per year for their employer, with figures for some sectors being even higher.

 As well as boosting productivity, apprenticeships can also help companies to compete in the modern marketplace.
 In industry research, 77 per cent of employers agreed that taking on apprentices helped to make their organisations more competitive.
 Another finding was that more than 8 out of 10 customers prefer to buy from companies which employ apprentices.